 It seems (for now!) the dust has settled for breweries in East Austin.
-Which means I can now share my complete brewery guide for East Austin!
+Which means I can now share an updated brewery guide for East Austin!

-Whether you call this city your home, or you’re just here for a few days, here’s what makes these 5 East Austin breweries so incredible, and so ‘East Austin’:
+Whether you call this city your home, or you’re just here for a few days, here’s what makes these 11 East Austin breweries so incredible, and so ‘East Austin’.

 Blue Owl Brewing